Welcome to today's edition of the Rush 24-7 podcast.

 They consider themselves to be so superior to the obviously inferior hayseeds that vote in this country.

-They think it's it's just unseemly that derelicts, like Mary Landrew thinks of people in Louisiana, but racists and sexists, I mean misogynists and all that.
+They think it's just unseemly that derelicts, like Mary Landry, thinks of people living in Louisiana, but you're racist and sexists.

-She just resents the hell out of the fact that people like that have a say so in whether she wins or loses.
+She just resents the hell out of the fact that people like that have a say-so in whether she wins or loses.

 What an insult.

-They resent the hell out of Bev Purdue was the first.
+They resent the hell out of it.

 Now the New York Times has come along.